Hadamard Langevin dynamics for sampling the l1-prior: Continuous dynamics

+which follows from \cref{reg1}(iii), together with It\^{o}'s formula applied to $\|\vec{x}_t\|^2$ and Gronwall's inequality, gives $\mathbb{E}[\sup_{s\le t}\|\vec{x}^{(n)}_s\|^2] \le C$ uniformly in the localisation level $n$, for each $t>0$.
+Chebyshev's inequality then yields the non-explosion condition~(1.7) of \cite[Theorem~10.1.3]{Stroock2013-df}.
+Consequently, \cite[Corollary~10.1.4]{Stroock2013-df} gives that the martingale problem for $(a, b)$ is well-posed, that $\vec x_t$ is strong Feller, and that $\vec x_t$ admits a probability density function absolutely continuous with respect to Lebesgue measure on $\real^{3d}$ for each $t>0$.
+Higher $q$-moments $\mathbb{E}[\sup_{s\le t}\|\vec x_s\|^q] < \infty$ follow analogously by applying It\^{o}'s formula to $(\|\vec x_t\|^2)^{q/2}$.
+Irreducibility of $\vec{x}_t$ follows from the non-degenerate additive noise by standard arguments~\cite[Section~6]{Bellet2006-pq}.

 The generator for \cref{main} has singular coefficients on a half space and regularity of the density does not follow directly from standard theories; we show that the $u$-equation in \cref{main} arises from the solution $\vec x_t$ of \cref{cyl} and that the process $(u,v)_t$ inherits properties from $\vec x_t$.
-Assuming that $u_t\ne 0$, we may apply the Ito formula to $u=(y\odot y+z\odot z)^{1/2}$ and obtain
+Since the noise in \cref{cyl} is additive and non-degenerate, the process $\mathbf{x}_t$ has a probability density function absolutely continuous with respect to Lebesgue measure on $\mathbb{R}^{3d}$ for each $t>0$ \cite[Corollary~10.1.4]{Stroock2013-df}, so in particular $P(u_{i,t}=0) = P((y_{i,t},z_{i,t})=(0,0)) = 0$ for all $t>0$.
+We may therefore apply the It\^{o} formula to $u=(y\odot y+z\odot z)^{1/2}$, following \cite[Proposition~3.21]{Karatzas1991-xr} (approximating the square root by smooth functions and passing to the limit, justified since $u_{i,t}>0$ a.s.):